anilgeorge04/anilgeorge04.github.io/_pages/about.md

 ---
 title: About
 layout: single
-permalink: /about/
+permalink: /about
 author_profile: true
 ---
-### About me
+### Hi, I'm Anil 👋
-Hi, I’m Anil - a startup enthusiast and an Ultimate Frisbee [athlete](https://indiaultimate.org/2015-aouc-team-india).
-I like to build products, teams, and systems to scale ideas.
-Currently, I’m consulting with a few early-stage startups.
+A startup enthusiast, an "ops" guy, and an ultimate frisbee [athlete](https://indiaultimate.org/2015-aouc-team-india).
+I like to build products, teams, and scalable systems.
+Currently, I’m consulting and [building](/building).

 I was part of the Founding Team at [91springboard](https://www.91springboard.com/), India’s largest coworking community.
 As VP of Operations, I wore different hats over 6 years to build and scale the idea to a ~$200M firm with ~400 employees.
 Previously, I worked at [Mu Sigma](https://www.mu-sigma.com/) in Data Science & Management Consulting, and at [eBay](https://www.ebay.com/) in Software Development.